ParthKadiya/Zero_Trust_Readiness_Index_Group-2_CSM/analysis/ztri_formula_explanation.md

 ---

 ## 2. Total Readiness Formula
-All weighted scores are summed to compute the final readiness value.
+All weighted scores are summed to calculate the final readiness value.

 ```
 Total Readiness Score = Σ (Weight × Score)